Khan/math-input/README.md

 ![](https://cloud.githubusercontent.com/assets/1309177/15994911/d1acd29e-30c5-11e6-9707-6bef8e69114f.gif)

-**Disclaimer**: `math-input` is under active development and, in fact, is yet to be fully rolled out across [khanacademy.org](https://www.khanacademy.org/).
-Its API could (and most likely will) change substantially in the near future!
+Try it yourself on [Khan Academy](https://www.khanacademy.org/math/algebra-basics/alg-basics-algebraic-expressions/alg-basics-distributive-property/e/distributive-property-with-variables).
+(Note: you'll need to enable mobile emulation, if you're accessing the site from a desktop browser.)

 ## Supported Features

-- Multiple keypad configurations, so as to accommodate for a range of possible input types (i.e., fractions/mixed numbers and algebraic expressions).
+- Multiple keypad configurations, so as to accommodate a range of input types (i.e., fractions/mixed numbers, algebraic expressions).
 - Multi-page keypads, with swipeable page navigation.
 - Touch-and-drag interactions (as supported by the stock iOS and Android keypads).
 - A draggable cursor with a detached handle, for fine-grained control on touch devices.